ContextLab/supereeg_paper/code/file_io/readme.txt

 This script converts pyFR patient data from npz format to brain objects.
-It also converts electrodes from tal to MNI space.
+It also converts electrodes from tal to MNI space and resamples the sample rate to 250 Hz.

 One job submitted for each patient.